onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_PerformanceTips.md

 }
 ```

-#### Using processor with `ImageCache`

-Kingfisher is smart enough to cache the processed images and then get it back if you specify the correct `ImageProcessor` in the option.
-Each `ImageProcessor` contains an `identifier`.
-It is used when caching the processed images.

-Without the `identifier`, Kingfisher will not be able to tell which is the correct image in cache.
-Think about the case you have to store two versions of an image from the same url, one should be round cornered and another should be blurred.
-You need two different cache keys.
-In all Kingfisher's built-in image processors, the identifier will be determined by the kind of processor, combined with its parameters for each instance.
-For example, a round corner processor with 20 as its corner radius might have an `identifier` as `round-corner-20`, while a 40 radius one's could be `round-corner-40`.
-(Just for demonstrating, they are not that simple value in real)

-So, when you create your own processor, you need to make sure that you provide a different `identifier` for any different processor instance, with its parameter considered.
-This helps the processors work well with the cache.
-Furthermore, it prevents unnecessary downloading and processing.

-#### Cache original image when using a processor
+### Cache original image when using a processor

-If you are trying to do one of these:
+If your goal is to either:

-1. Process the same image with different processors to get different versions of the image.
+1. Use different processors on the same image to obtain various versions.
-2. Process an image with a processor other than the default one, and later need to display the original image.
+2. Apply a non-default processor to an image and later display the original.

-It worths passing `.cacheOriginalImage` as an option.
-This will store the original downloaded image to cache as well:
+Consider using the ``KingfisherOptionsInfoItem/cacheOriginalImage`` option.
+This option not only caches the processed
+image but also stores the original downloaded image in the cache.

 ```swift
 let p1 = MyProcessor()
 imageView.kf.setImage(with: url, options: [.processor(p1), .cacheOriginalImage])
 ```

-Both the processed image by `p1` and the original downloaded image will be cached.
-Later, when you process with another processor:
+Both the image processed by `p1` and the original downloaded image are cached.
+Later, when processing with another
+processor:

 ```swift
 let p2 = AnotherProcessor()
 imageView.kf.setImage(with: url, options: [.processor(p2)])
 ```

-The processed image for `p2` is not in cache yet, but Kingfisher now has a chance to check whether the original image for `url` being in cache or not.
-Instead of downloading the image again, Kingfisher will reuse the original image and then apply `p2` on it directly.
+Kingfisher is clear enough to verify that the original image for the URL is cached.
+Instead of downloading the image
+again, Kingfisher will reuse the original image and apply `p2` to it directly.

-#### Using `DownsamplingImageProcessor` for high resolution images
+### Downsampling the excessively high resolution images

-Think about the case we want to show some large images in a table view or a collection view.
-In the ideal world, we expect to get smaller thumbnails for them, to reduce downloading time and memory use.
-But in the real world, maybe your server doesn't prepare such a thumbnail version for you.
-The newly added `DownsamplingImageProcessor` rescues.
-It downsamples the high-resolution images to a certain size before loading to memory:
+In scenarios where you need to display large images in a table view or collection view cell, it's optimal to use
+smaller thumbnails to decrease download times and memory usage.
+However, if your server doesn't provide thumbnails,
+the ``DownsamplingImageProcessor`` comes to the rescue.
+It downsamples high-resolution images to a specified size
+before they're loaded into memory, effectively optimizing performance:

 ```swift
 imageView.kf.setImage(